masinism/videopiano/README.md

 ![Videopiano prototype](doc/videopiano_prototype.jpg)

 # Videopiano
 Videopiano is a playful animated piano installation that makes it easy to start playing music without any musical knowledge.
 Videopiano is an original concept from 2009 by Timo Toots and Eve Arpo.
-Since 2020 it is being developed as open source project.
+Since 2020 it is being developed further.

 Hire us for customizations, installations for exhibitions at [Masinism Studio](https://www.masinism.ee)